thecodersguilduk/tcg_site/site/blog/uncovering-the-hidden-benefits-of-hiring-an-apprentice-for-smes.md

 We’ve been working with businesses like yours for almost 10 years, helping mentor their talented apprentices, as we believe that this kind of digital skills training is the key to unlocking the full potential of the technology industry in the UK.

 In that time, we’ve seen apprentices make significant differences to the teams they’ve joined, improving quality of work, contributing new ideas, and bolstering output, all while learning as they go.

-If you’re interested in learning more about the ways in which we work with SMEs to create bespoke programmes which deliver on specific business needs, [read our article here for additional info](https://thecodersguild.org.uk/blog/hiring-developer-apprentice-sme-thrive-2021/).
+To learn more about the ways in which we work with SMEs to create bespoke programmes which deliver on specific business needs, [read our article here for additional info](https://thecodersguild.org.uk/blog/hiring-developer-apprentice-sme-thrive-2021/).